Maks Sorokin

 IEEE Robotics and Automation Letters (RA-L) 2024

-We combined reinforcement learning with sampling-based algorithms to solve contact-rich manipulation tasks.
-While sampling-based planners can quickly find successful trajectories for complex manipulation tasks, the solutions often lack robustness.
-We leveraged a reinforcement learning algorithm to enhance the robustness of a set of planner demonstrations, distilling them into a single policy that can handle variations and uncertainties in real-world scenarios.
+We combine reinforcement learning with sampling-based planning to solve contact-rich manipulation tasks.
+Sampling-based planners quickly find successful trajectories, but the resulting solutions often lack robustness.
+We use RL to distill a set of planner demonstrations into a single policy that handles real-world variation and uncertainty.

 On Designing a Learning Robot: Improving Morphology for Enhanced Task Performance and Learning